 Founder and President

-Dan Finney began producing websites in 1997 while working as a designer for a local Indianapolis ad agency.
-Back then, web design classes didn't exist, but he had a curious mind and wanted to understand what made websites work.
-He learned to code mostly by looking at the source code of existing sites on the web and experimenting with what he found.
+Dan started building websites in 1997 as a designer for a local Indianapolis ad agency.
+Web design classes didn't exist at the time, so he learned a lot by examining the source code of existing websites and experimenting.

-The company continued to grow and became BoxCrush, Inc. The trademarked name is a nod to the company's out-of-the-box approach to internet marketing.
+The company continued to grow and became BoxCrush, Inc. The trademarked name reflects the company's out-of-the-box approach to internet marketing.

 Dan is a geek, no getting around that – but he's a well-rounded geek.
-In addition to geeky stuff, Dan is a husband, the father of two beautiful daughters, and he's a middle squeezer (think toothpaste).
-He loves building things for his kids, playing video games, doing projects around the house, scouring iTunes for obscure Irish punk rock songs, and going off-roading in a bright red Jeep.
-Dan is a past board member of the American Advertising Federation (AAF) Indianapolis.
+He's also a husband, a father of two beautiful daughters, and he's a middle squeezer (think toothpaste).
+He loves building things for his kids, playing video games, doing projects around the house, scouring iTunes for obscure Irish punk rock songs, and going off-roading in his bright red Jeep.
+Dan is a past board member of the American Advertising Federation (AAF) in Indianapolis.